hughobrien/zfs-remote-mirror/README.md

 	root@knox# chmod 4750 /home/hugh/zfs-receive.sh

-This uses the *setuid* feature to allow users who have execute permission on the file (*root* and members of the *wheel* group) to execute the file with the permissions of the file owner, *root*, in this case.
+This uses the *setuid* permissions feature to permit users who have execute permission on the file (*root* and members of the *wheel* group) to execute the file with the permissions of the file owner, *root*, in this case.
 Think of it as a safe way of allowing certain users to run privileged commands.

 What's this you say?
 I promised that we wouldn't store the key on the backup server?
-[Behold!](https://en.wikipedia.org/wiki/Named_pipe)
+[Behold!
+The Named Pipe](https://en.wikipedia.org/wiki/Named_pipe)

 Don't set any passwords on these two keys, we need them to be scriptable.

 	hugh@local$ ssh-keygen -t ed25519 -f ~/.ssh/knox-fifo
 	hugh@local$ ssh-keygen -t ed25519 -f ~/.ssh/knox-send

-These two keys are not password protected, but they are going to be completely restricted in what they can do.
+Though these two keys are not password protected, but they are going to be completely restricted in what they can do.
 This allows us to use them in an automatic way, without the fear of them being abused.
 Now bless them.
 This will ask for the CA password.

-	hugh@local$ ssh-keygen -s ~/.ssh/knox-ca -I knox-fifo -O clear -O force-command="cd /tmp; mkfifo -m 600 k; cat - > k; rm k" -n hugh ~/.ssh/knox-fifo.pub hugh@local$ ssh-keygen -s ~/.ssh/knox-ca -I knox-send -O clear -O force-command="~/zfs-receive.sh" -n hugh ~/.ssh/knox-send.pub
+	hugh@local$ ssh-keygen -s ~/.ssh/knox-ca -I knox-fifo -O clear -O force-command="mkfifo -m 600 /tmp/k; cat - > /tmp/k; rm -P /tmp/k" -n hugh ~/.ssh/knox-fifo.pub
+	hugh@local$ ssh-keygen -s ~/.ssh/knox-ca -I knox-send -O clear -O force-command="/usr/home/hugh/zfs-receive.sh" -n hugh ~/.ssh/knox-send.pub

 Terrified?
 Don't be.
 We're signing the keys we just created and specifying that if they are presented to the remote server, the only thing they can do is execute the described command.
 In the first case we create a [*fifo*](https://www.freebsd.org/cgi/man.cgi?query=mkfifo&sektion=1) on the */tmp* memory disk that we write to from *stdin*.
-This of course, will block until someone reads from it, and that someone is the *zfs-receive.sh* script that we call next, as root.
+This will block until someone reads from it, and that someone is the *zfs-receive.sh* script that we call next, with root permissions.
 Upon reading the *fifo* the key is transferred directly from our local system to the *geli* process and never touches the disk, or the RAM disk.

 And before you complain, that's not a [*useless use of cat*](https://image.slidesharecdn.com/youcodelikeasysadmin-141120122908-conversion-gate02/95/you-code-like-a-sysadmin-confessions-of-an-accidental-developer-10-638.jpg?cb=1416487010), it's required for *tcsh*.